Auronex/parceldaily-api-doc/readme.md

 - All postcode in Ipoh area are 31650 (e.g: 31500 -> 31650)
 - All postcode in Kulai area are 81000 (e.g: 81010 -> 81000)
 - Shipment parcel description is **NOT** supported
+- Minimum for pickup: 5 parcels and above

 ### NinjaVan
 <!-- - Generation of API token is limited to **10 times** per minute, else one will be blocked for 1 hour